gorhack/tsr/README.md

 `./gradlew bootrun` will just run the backend. `yarn start` in the client directory will run just the front end.

 ## Testing
 Created with TDD principles.
 Run `test.sh` to run all tests.

+On the front-end we use jest, react-testing-library, and testdouble for mocking.

+On the backend we use JUnit5 and mockk for mocking.

 ## AWS
 ### App